 I. Who is responsible for data processing?

 The person responsible for the processing of personal data under data protection law is:

 Frankfurt Airport, Gate 25, Building 451, Tower E

 60546 Frankfurt am Main

 Where this data protection information refers to “we” or “us”, this refers to the aforementioned company.

-We have appointed Dr. Barbara Kirchberg-Lennartz as the company data protection officer.
-If you have any questions regarding the processing of your personal data, you can contact the Data Protection Officer(s) at any time by mail (Deutsche Lufthansa AG – FRA CJ/D, Group Data Protection Officer, Airportring – LAC, 60546 Frankfurt am Main, Germany) or e-mail (email@example.com).
+If you have any questions regarding the processing of your personal data, you can contact the Group Data Protection Officer(s) at any time by mail (Deutsche Lufthansa AG – FRA CJ/D, Group Data Protection Officer, Airportring – LAC, 60549 Frankfurt am Main, Germany) or e-mail (email@example.com).